ph9ii/broccoli-shop/readme.md

 - UserMailChanged: send email when user email changed.

 ## Testing & Factories
-Run full test suit by running --vendor/bin/phpunit.
+Run full test suite by running --vendor/bin/phpunit.
 - We are using sqlite for testing and testing helpers.

 -- Available Tests: BuyersFeatureTest, ProductsFeatureTest, UsersFeatureTest, ProducTest(Unit).